Case study: Lifelong help for learning disabilities

-Kyle’s parents brought him for an assessment to Edublox on 6 June 2010.
 Kyle, a Grade 3 learner, was struggling.
 He read slowly and hesitantly, reversed b’s and d’s, had spelling difficulties and even failed to copy correctly.
 He had been at another remedial reading facility for almost two years previously, but this clearly wasn’t yielding any results.
 He scored 2 (Partially Achieved) for Prepared Reading and 1 (Not Achieved) for Unprepared Reading on his Grade 3, first term report:

 Kyle was assessed on the Essi Reading and Spelling Test, on a Grade 3, second term level.
 Norms for the tests, available for each term, have been calculated in the form of stanines and percentile ranks.